Adam ConnPosted on May 19, 2023

-However, even a system consisting of multiple, integrated components isn’t necessarily a composable system.
-Although Microsoft Office consists of multiple, integrated components (Word, PowerPoint, Excel, etc.) it isn’t composable.
-For example, you cannot replace Word with Google Docs.
+However, systems that comprise integrated components are not necessarily composable.
+For example, although Microsoft Office consists of integrated components (Word, PowerPoint, Excel, etc.), it’s not composable, and you cannot, say, replace Word with Google Docs.

 What is a composable DXP?

-One alternative to a composable system is a monolithic system.
-Remember mobile phones before iPhone and Android?
-A single vendor provided all the capabilities for you.
-You couldn't replace the apps that came on the phone, and you couldn't really add new ones.
-Back in the days of flip phones, this design wasn't a problem because it was the only option available.
-Today, unless you are making a conscious statement about the effect of technology on society, you probably wouldn’t be satisfied with the experience offered by that kind of phone.
+One alternative to a composable system is a monolithic one.
+For example, the capabilities of the mobile phones before iPhone and Android were built by a single vendor.
+You could not replace the apps on the phone or add new ones.
+Back in those days, that was no problem because it was the only option available.
+Today, unless you are making a conscious statement about the effect of technology on society, you probably wouldn’t be satisfied with the experience offered by those legacy phones.

-Another alternative is the product suite: a collection of products from a single vendor that work together to some extent.
-Microsoft Office is an example of a product suite.
-You may be able to buy the products in the suite separately, and you may be able to integrate those products with other products, but you cannot change the suite.
-You can’t replace any of the products in the suite without losing significant functionality.
+Another alternative for composable is the product suite, such as Microsoft Office, a collection of products from a single vendor that work together to an extent.
+You might be able to buy the products separately and integrate them with other products, but you cannot change the suite.
+Nor can you replace the products there without losing significant functionality.

 Is a composable DXP an architecture or a product?

 It can be both.
-The earliest discussions of composable DXPs treated it as an architecture.
-The idea was that if vendors would provide their products as components (for example, a headless CMS) that were designed in a way that made it as easy as possible for an organization to integrate the components into their own tech stack, a "composable DXP" would be possible.
-Organizations like the MACH Alliance promote this kind of architecture.
+The early definition of composable DXPs called them an architecture.
+That’s because, if vendors offer products as components (for example, a headless CMS) for easy integration by organizations into their own tech stack, a composable DXP would be born.
+Organizations like the MACH Alliance promote that kind of architecture.

-But however "easy" it is to integrate components, integration is still challenging and risky.
-That’s because it requires custom development.
-Organizations that want a composable DXP but without the challenges or risks have an alternative.
-They can opt for a “productized” composable DXP.
-This product:
+Nonetheless, however "easy" it is to integrate components, it’s still challenging and risky because it requires custom development.
+Organizations that desire a composable, problem-free, and riskless DXP can opt for a “productized” composable DXP, which does the following:

-- Provides integration and orchestration across those components.
+- Perform integration and orchestration across those components.

 If a DXP ships with products from a single vendor, is it composable?

-It is certainly possible, but unlikely.
-That’s because the vendor is highly motivated to get you to use its own products, not a competitor’s.
-Remember, the hallmark of composability is that you—not the vendor - select your tools.
-A composable DXP lets you choose those tools and ensures that those tools work well together, regardless of which vendor built them.
-When you remove the option of choice, you are left with a product suite.
+That’s unlikely because it’s to the vendor’s advantage to get you to use its products, not a competitor’s.
+Remember, the hallmark of composability is that you—not the vendor—pick your tools.
+You can do that with a composable DXP, assured that those tools would work well together regardless of vendor.
+Without that freedom of choice, you’re left with a product suite.

-The easiest way to determine if a vendor's product is composable is to consider what happens if you want to replace one of the vendor's products with a competitor's product.
+Hence, the easiest way to determine if a vendor's product is composable is to find out what happens if you replace one of its components with a competitor's product.

-To be clear, I am not arguing that a composable DXP is the best solution for all organizations.
-Nor am I arguing that a composable architecture is inherently superior to the alternatives.
-But today there remains some confusion regarding what composability is and what a composable DXP offers.
-What I am arguing is that composability is something that requires a commitment to openness and interoperability, and that is what sets it apart from monoliths and suites.
+To be clear, a composable DXP might not be the best solution for all organizations, nor is a composable architecture inherently superior to the alternatives.
+The bottom line is that composability requires a commitment to openness and interoperability, which is what sets it apart from monoliths and suites.